Education program is the nucleus of the undergraduate curriculum at

 An Honors Program for new and continuing students began in fall 1983 with specially-designated sections of General Education courses.
 This program provides Honors Students with opportunities for special study, advisement and enrichment programs throughout their undergraduate careers.
 For further information, contact the coordinator of the Honors Program.

-Basic Skills are those skills that can be obtained through coursework in the following areas: composition, quantitative reasoning, logic/critical reasoning, oral communications, library, and computer literacy and information technology skills, and lifelong learning and self-development.
-The Basic Skills component of General Education is designed to help students: read with critical perception materials written for the nonspecialist; express ideas easily and effectively; handle quantitative data and concepts at the level necessary for the nonspecialist; think coherently and logically about problems facing human beings as well as to apply quantitative reasoning concepts and skills to solve them; make informed, ethical decisions; utilize technology in pursuit of intellectual growth and efficacious human interaction; demonstrate life skills such as financial literacy and computer literacy; and use source material easily, effectively, lawfully, and honestly; in particular, understand the concept of plagiarism and its consequences.
+Basic Skills are those skills that can be obtained through coursework in the following areas: composition, quantitative reasoning, logic/critical reasoning, oral communications, and library skills.
+The Basic Skills component of General Education is designed to help students: read with critical perception materials written for the nonspecialist; express ideas easily and effectively; handle quantitative data and concepts at the level necessary for the nonspecialist; think coherently and logically about problems facing human beings; and use source material easily, effectively and honestly.
 Since the acquisition of Basic Skills is essential to a successful baccalaureate experience, students are strongly urged to complete the courses as early as possible in their baccalaureate programs.

 Students who complete the Basic Skills requirement in Composition should be able:

-- to compose sentences and to use diction appropriate to the purpose, occasion and audience of a composition, and in a manner characteristic of a truly educated person;
+1. to compose sentences and to use diction appropriate to the purpose, occasion and audience of a composition;

-- to write a two- or three-page paper that is virtually free from errors in usage and mechanics;
+5. to write a two- or three-page paper that is virtually free from serious errors in usage and mechanics;

 Students are exempted from Basic Skills courses in English Composition by a suitable score on the Advanced Placement Test, the English Equivalency Examination, or a composition challenge examination.

-- apply the concepts and skills of critical reasoning to solve academic and everyday problems.
+6. apply the skills of critical reasoning to everyday life as well as to the university experience.

 Students are exempted from the Basic Skills course in Logic/Critical Reasoning by a suitable score on a challenge examination.